xwjcool123/BlockTunerMod/README.md

 ### Installation

 Put this mod in your `mods` folder.
-You also need to install [Fabric API](https://www.curseforge.com/minecraft/mc-mods/fabric-api) ifgyou haven't installed it yet.
+You also need to install [Fabric API](https://www.curseforge.com/minecraft/mc-mods/fabric-api) if you haven't installed it yet.

 This mod also works on servers and require no client installation.